NassarX/neo4j-beer-analysis/README.md

 ## Project Overview

 The Beer project is an analysis of beer and breweries using a graph database.
-The data used in this project has been extracted from Kaggle and released by Evan Hallmark.
-While the author does not present metadata on the origin of the data, it is likely a collection of open data from places like BeerAdvocate.
+The data used in this project has been extracted from [kaggle](https://www.kaggle.com/ehallmar/beers-breweries-and-beer-reviews) and released by Evan Hallmark.
+While the author does not present metadata on the origin of the data, it is likely a collection of open data from places like [beeradvocate](https://www.beeradvocate.com/).

 ## Project Structure